MukundKhandelwal/MovieLens_1M_Statistical_Analysis/README.md

 # MovieLens_1M_Statistical_Analysis

+This project was a part of my coursework DS 501 (Introduction to Data Science).
 In this project, we developed a minimum viable product (MVP) to help movie production studios attain a competitive edge in the media industry using MovieLens 1M dataset, consisting of 1,000,209 anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users.

 # Contents: